Your Paranormal

 In this extreme scenario where the victim is murdered, the offender incorporates the embedding of a victim through rituals, occult and dark prayer to a Dybbuk Box.
 It is perhaps the most vicious and evil form of Dybbuk, rendering the victim hostage to their murderer even past their living ordeal.

 There is no "standard" Dybbuk Box.
-Remember these are vessels meant to contain an energy that for any reason, good or bad, is locked.
-The practice of using wax as a seal is a tradition that surpasses cultures and is ancient.
+Remember, these are vessels meant to contain an energy that is locked for any reason, good or bad.
+Using wax as a seal is a tradition that surpasses cultures and is ancient.
 This is why Dybbuks incorporate this technique.
-The wax, like the vessel, is just one aspect of the Dybbuk.
-In many cases, the Dybbuk contains tangible objects that relate to the entity or spirit.
-These can be almost anything from hair, bones, burnt ashes, personal belongings, handwritten messages, photos, appeasements and offerings or artefacts used in the initial contact such as when ghosts or spirits have been communicated with.
+Like the vessel, the wax is just one aspect of the Dybbuk.
+The Dybbuk often contains tangible objects that relate to the entity or spirit.
+These can be almost anything from hair, bones, burnt ashes, personal belongings, handwritten messages, photos, appeasements and offerings or artefacts used in the initial contact, such as when ghosts or spirits have been communicated with.

-Extreme care must be taken when handling Dybbuk Boxes as powerful forces can lurk behind the wax.
+When handling Dybbuk Boxes, extreme care must be taken, as powerful forces can lurk behind the wax.
 There is a reason why the Dybbuk was created in the first place.
 As such, these are not toys or decorations.

 There are no comments yet.
 Why not get the discussion started?